wusted/kubernetes-install/23-thanos-metrics/README.md

 ## Thanos Metric for Prometheus
 - For this we will need at least 2 Kubernetes clusters.
 - I will setup: 2 Cloud DigitalOcean Kubernetes Cluster with Terraform.
+(This can be adapted to mostly of Cloud Providers)

 1. Local cluster already set, need to set the DigitalOcean Cluster
 ```